Catherine Alderton: National political career

+While in the 1922 campaign Labour and Liberal women declined to campaign for their parties against the UK's first female MP, the Conservative Nancy Astor, in her Plymouth Sutton constituency, one of Scotland's leading female Unionists, the Duchess of Atholl, campaigned for Alderton's opponent.

+The Liberals had not won the seat since 1910 and at the 1920 Edinburgh South by-election the Unionist majority was still a reasonably comfortable 3,000.
+In another straight fight with a Unionist she encountered a swing against her and was out-polled by 2 to 1;

 In 1923 she became Vice-Chairman of the Women's Liberal Federation.

 Upon becoming Mayor of Colchester, she decided not to contest public elections for the duration of her term.
 This meant that she decided not to run as a parliamentary candidate in the 1923 General Election.
 The following year when she served as Mayoress she also chose not contest the 1924 General Election.
-In March 1929 she was adopted as Liberal prospective parliamentary candidate for Hull North West.
+In March 1929, she was adopted as Liberal prospective parliamentary candidate for Hull North West.
 This made her the first woman to stand for parliament in Hull.
 The general election soon followed at which she came third, only managing to retain the Liberal vote from 1924;

 However, it was felt that Alderton had done remarkably well at such short notice.
 In 1931 she was elected President of the National Women's Liberal Federation serving from 1931 to 1932.
 When the Liberal Party joined the National Government in 1931, there were few opportunities for Liberals to stand as candidates at the ensuing general election, and Alderton did not stand.
 In Colchester as in many other places, the Liberals decided not to oppose the sitting Conservative Oswald Lewis and Alderton went to the extent of publicly supporting him against his Labour challenger.
 Although she did not stand for parliament again she remained committed to supporting the Liberal Party, even after it left the National Government in 1933.